Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Characterization of signalling in the affects framework

 Conversely, examples with all three types of clustering also exist: The one-time pad causal model given in \cref{eg: red3_1} involves all three types of clustering. $XZ\affects Y$ is a Clus$_1$ relation (since $X\naffects Y$ and $Z\naffects Y$), we also have $X \affects YZ$ which is Clus$_2$ (since $X\naffects Y$ and $X\naffects Z$) and $X \affects Y|\mathrm{do}(Z)$ is Clus$_3$ (since $X\naffects Y$).
 Nonetheless, not every type of fine-tuning can be related to clustering in one way or another.

-\begin{example}{(Fine-tuning does not imply Clustering.)} Consider a causal model over $S = \{ A, B, C \}$ associated with the causal structure of \cref{fig:fine-grainining-original}, where $A,C\in \{0,1\}$ and $B\in \{00,01,10,11\}$.
+\begin{example}{(Non-transitivity: fine-tuning does not imply clustering.)} Consider a causal model over $S = \{ A, B, C \}$ associated with the causal structure of \cref{fig:fine-grainining-original}, where $A,C\in \{0,1\}$ and $B\in \{00,01,10,11\}$.
 The model is specified by an arbitrary exogenous distribution $P(A)$ and the conditional distributions $P(B|A)$, $P(C|B)$, where $P(B=i0|A=i)=P(B=i1|A=i)=\frac{1}{2}$ for $i\in \{0,1\}$ (and remaining entries 0), and $P(C=j|B=0j)=P(C=j|B=1j)=1$ for $j\in\{0,1\}$ (and remaining entries 0).
 Notice that $B$ can be fine-grained into two nodes $B = B_1 \times B_2$ with $B_1,B_2\in \{0,1\}$.
 Then the given causal model can be equivalently expressed as a fine-grained model on the causal structure of \cref{fig:fine-grainining-after} with $B_1 = A$ and $C = B_2$, with $B_2$ uniformly distributed and $A$ distributed as $P(A)$.
-Then, relative to the coarse-grained scenario of \cref{fig:fine-grainining-original}, we have $A \not\perp^d C$, but $A \indep C$, and hence a fine-tuned causal model.
+Then, relative to the coarse-grained scenario of \cref{fig:fine-grainining-original}, we have $A \not\perp^d C$, but $A \indep C$, and hence a fine-tuned\footnote{ However, it satisfies a relaxed causal faithfulness assumption, known as \emph{adjacency faithfulness} \cite{Zhang2008, Zhalama2017}. } causal model.
 Accordingly, we have $A \affects B$ and $B \affects C$, but $A \naffects C$ (and $A \naffects C \given \doo(B)$).
 By doing so, we use a similar setup to \cite{VVR}, where they fine-grain causal structures to unravel cyclic causal structures into acyclic ones.
 Note that here, the fine-graining removes the fine-tuning of the model.

 Furthermore, this example bears some resemblance with the setup of the Sorkin problem \cite{Sorkin1993, PhysRevD.103.025017} in algebraic QFT, where signalling can not be transitive, as otherwise superluminal signalling would be possible.
 In this scenario, RVs are associated to regions rather than points of space-time, with access to the entire region generally required to extract the entire information associated with a RV. \end{example}

+\begin{example}{(Lack of full support: fine-tuning does not imply clustering. \cite{arxiv.1906.10726})} Consider a causal model over two binary RVs $Y$ and $Z$, with $Y \longrsquigarrow Z$, $Z = Y$, and $Y$ deterministically distributed, e.g. $P(Y=0) = 1$ and $P(Y=1) = 0.$ Then, we have $Y \not\perp^d Z$, yet $Y \indep Z$, and $P_\cG (X,Y)$ is fine-tuned.
+However, the only affects relation in this model, $Y \affects Z$, is not clustered.
+Note that choosing any distribution with full support for $Y$, realizing each outcome with non-zero probability, will remove the fine-tuning of the model. \end{example}